Table of content

 </dialog>

-One last advice about this is to take the #nomouse challenge!
-Try navigating the web page and controlling all its features using the tab key on a keyboard; don’t touch the mouse.
-This simple test is typically a good indicator of accessibility.
-For more information, see nomouse.org.
+One last tip: take the #nomouse challenge.
+Try navigating your page and using all of its features with just the Tab key, without touching the mouse.
+This simple test is usually a good indicator of accessibility.
+For more info, see nomouse.org.

 7 - Identify the language

-You need to provide context about the language that the webpage is based on and specific paragraphs or components that are in a different language.
+You need to provide context about the language of the page, plus any paragraphs or components that are in a different language.

 <!DOCTYPE html>